ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-12-31-cristiano-ronaldo-gym-workout-2026.md

 | **Overhead Dumbbell Extension** | 3    | 10-15       | 45-60          | Triceps isolation                             |
 | **Triceps Rope Pushdowns** | 3    | 12-15       | 45-60          | Triceps definition and endurance              |

-**Affiliate Link:** To protect your hands during heavy presses, consider a pair of high-quality [gym gloves](https://example.com/gym-gloves-affiliate-link) (priced around $15-$35).
+To protect your hands during heavy presses, consider a pair of high-quality [gym gloves](https://amzn.to/49zCwvu) (priced around $15-$35).
 They provide grip and comfort.
-For those heavier sets, a reliable [weightlifting belt](https://example.com/weightlifting-belt-affiliate-link) ($25-$60) can offer crucial back support.
-Don't forget comfortable [gym clothing](https://example.com/gym-clothing-affiliate-link) to move freely.
+For those heavier sets, a reliable [weightlifting belt](https://amzn.to/4q3RMqy) ($25-$60) can offer crucial back support.
+Don't forget comfortable [gym clothing](https://amzn.to/4qCWVpr) to move freely.

 #### H3: Cool-down (5-10 minutes)